nwaringa/tokenclone/README.md

 ## Usage

+Warning: Your App ID is semi-sensitive information and your key (.pem file) is private and is definately sensitive.
+If you build this into a workflow, be sure to pickup these details in a secure manner.

 Linux/OS X:<br>
 ```./tokenclone --app_id <id> --pem_path <path to your pem> --repo_url <git repo, https clone link>, and --clone_dir <directory to clone to>```